The Acoustic Insulation Question

 The acoustic insulation question.

 Rain noise reaches us as sound waves.
 During rainfall, various frequencies arise from the impact of raindrops on the roof surface.
-While the current roof structure may provide some soundproofing, the acoustic insulation question likely didn’t prioritise rain noise control during construction.
-When looking to soundproof a roof against rain noise, we often start by adding acoustic materials that target the specific frequencies raindrops produce.
+While the current roof structure may provide some soundproofing, the acoustic insulation question was, most likely, not a priority during construction.
+When looking to soundproof a roof against rain noise, we often start by adding acoustic attenuation materials that target the specific frequencies raindrops produce.

 Resonant Frequency

-Any structure vibrates at certain frequencies and roofing panels are no exception— metal or composite—act like a drum skin.
-Such panels produce sound when raindrops hit them.
-Thus, it makes sense to address the acoustic insulation question and incorporate acoustic treatment materials specifically designed to address this noise issue.
+Any structure vibrates at certain frequencies and roofing panels are no exception, metal or composite, act like a drum skin.
+Such panels produce sound when raindrops impact them.
+Thus, addressing the acoustic insulation question and incorporating acoustic treatment materials specifically designed to address this noise issue makes sense.

 Adding Mass

-One answer to the acoustic insulation question concerning rain noise reduction is to add mass to the roof.
-It’s widely recognized that increasing the thickness of roofs or walls can inhibit the propagation of sound waves.
-Therefore, making the roof thicker, denser, seems like a straightforward solution for reducing noise from rain.
+Adding mass to the roof is one answer to the acoustic insulation question concerning rain noise reduction.
+It’s widely recognised that increasing the thickness of roofs or walls can inhibit the propagation of sound waves.
+Therefore, making the roof thicker and denser seems like a straightforward solution for reducing noise from rain.

 The Mass Law